-Pipe and Drape: These are commonly used at exhibitions and events in the United States to define exhibit space.
-Exhibitions and events organizers often include in their rules and regulations that this equipment is not intended as a display fixture.
+Pipe and Drape: These are commonly used at exhibitions and events to define exhibit space.
+Exhibition and event organizers often include in their rules and regulations that this equipment is not intended as a display fixture.
 Therefore, product and signs should not be attached or affixed.
 Measurements of booths must allow for size of pipe on sides and back.

 Product Height: Some exhibitors have products that exceed display height restrictions.
-Exhibitions and events organizers should establish guidelines for displaying such products.
+Exhibition and event organizers should establish guidelines for displaying such products.
 For example, some exhibitions or events require that these exhibitors reserve only perimeter space.
 Products exceeding height restrictions for Islands and Peninsulas are usually permitted, providing they are displayed in operating mode, and the names and logos, etc. on the product are as it is sold.